 Need an additional trainer?

-We can supply one of our accredited PBMplus trainers on a daily rate basis.
-This service can be used if you do not have enough in-house PBMplus trainers to cover your training needs.
-Your own trainer will run the training course, provide paperwork and resources etc and we will supply an additional trainer to assist with the delivery of the training where two trainers are required.
+We can supply one of our accredited PBMpro trainers on a daily rate basis.
+This service can be used if you do not have enough in-house PBMpro trainers to cover your training needs.
+Your own trainer will run the training course, provide paperwork and resources etc and we will supply an additional trainer to assist with the delivery of the practical training where two trainers are required.